tomo835g/Deep-Learning-to-find-Superconductors/README.md

 # The code for model
 The model for reading periodic table is the class *ModelReadingPeriodicTable* in `networks_go_open.py` in each [year] directory.

+Due to the scarce human resource, we can only provide above codes.

 ### Requirement
 torch,keras, numpy, pandas,pymatgen